 Finally, it should be noted that an automatic trimming will never be as good as a manual trimming done by an expert using software such as Photoshop or Gimp.
 Complex images, like certain subjects, require real know-how associated with the powerful tools.
 Nevertheless, Remove.bg produces admirable results where the subject is prominent.

-- Remove black background on Photoshop 2021 > Guide
+- Remove black background photoshop > Guide